Lost Cause

 Earliest known live version: February 24, 2002

 "Lost Cause" made it's premiere on stage on February 24 2002.
 This was the only one of the four shows in the winter of 2002 where it was played.
-A few weeks later, it was recorded for Sea Change.
+A few weeks later, it would be recorded for Sea Change.

 A month before the new album came out, Beck went and played an acoustic tour around North America.
 Beck and Smokey Hormel tended to play "Lost Cause" as dueling guitars, and it felt a bit slower than the recorded version.

 With the Flaming Lips in October 2002, they premeired a somewhat more up-tempo version of the song.
 I think this added some tension to the music, which fit the lyrics and the mood greatly.
-The record feels a little more peppy than maybe it should.
-The live arrangement just sounds fuller to my ears.
-One night, on October 28 2002, Beck messed up the second verse and sang something like:
+Their live arrangement just sounds fuller to my ears.

-Throughout 2003, Beck continued to perform "Lost Cause."
-I prefer the rockier versions of the song, as evidenced through the summer of 2003 (or with the Lips at the end of 2002), over folkier solo versions.
+Throughout 2003, Beck continued to perform "Lost Cause" at pretty much every show.
+I do prefer the rockier versions of the song, as evidenced through the summer of 2003 (or with the Lips at the end of 2002), over folkier solo versions.
 But I imagine it's just a matter of taste.